William Greenough Thayer

-William Greenough Thayer (24 December 1863 – 27 November 1934) was an American educator, headmaster of St. Mark's School from 1894 to 1930.
+William Greenough Thayer (December 24, 1863 – November 27, 1934) was an American educator, headmaster of St. Mark's School from 1894 to 1930.

 Early life

-Thayer was born in New Brighton, Staten Island, New York, the son of Robert Helyer Thayer, a hardware merchant and ship chandler, and Hannah Appleton.
+Thayer was born in New Brighton, Richmond County, New York, the son of Robert Helyer Thayer, a hardware merchant and ship chandler, and Hannah Appleton.

 After graduating from Amherst College in 1885, he attended the Union Theological Seminary and Episcopal Theological School (Cambridge), he was ordained an Episcopal minister.